Cellivar/3d-printing/notes/cetus2/electrical.md

     * Pin 3: Not connected?
 * Z-Axis Motor Port `MZ`
     * 4 pin yellow connector
-* Heated bed control `GM`?
+* Heated bed control `Gt1`
     * 2 pin JST connector, next to 12v module, towards the screw terminals
-* Heated bed temp sensor
+* Heated bed temp sensor `TB`
-    * 2 pin JST connector, next to the filament sensor connector, labelled `TB`?
+    * 2 pin JST connector, next to the filament sensor connector
 * Touchscreen FFC cable `Ju2`
     * 10 pins, middle of board
 * Filament sensor `Ps`
     * 4 pin connector, middle of board
 * Rainbow IDC connector `Pa3`
     * 34 pin connector
-* Mystery connector `TH2`?
+* Mystery connector `TH2`
     * 3 pin next to Tiertime logo and screw
     * No documentation, unused?
 * Mystery connector `24V`
     * 2 pin next to 12v module and heated bed control.
     * No documentation, unused?
+    * 24V on printer boot without initialization.
+Unclear if it can be controlled.
+    * Pin towards the edge is ground, pin towards the center of the board is +24v.
-    * Maybe just 24v for the eventual automated build plate?
+    * Maybe just 24v for the automated build plate?
 * Mystery connector `PB5`
     * 3 pin next to rainbow connector
     * No documentation, unused?
-    * Maybe "Print Bed" for the eventual automated build plate?
+    * Maybe "Print Bed" for the automated build plate?
 * Mystery connector `5V`
     * 2 pin next to touchscreen FFC connector
     * No documentation, unused?
+    * 5V present at boot without initialization.
+Unclear if it can be controlled.
+    * Pin towards the SD card slot is ground, pin towards the FFC touchscreen connector is +5V.
-    * Maybe just 5v for the eventual automated build plate?
+    * Maybe just 5v for the automated build plate?

 ![image](https://user-images.githubusercontent.com/1441553/216761743-5f0dff55-8961-4192-a4d1-8ac51d5a1a38.png)

 #### Mainboard PSU submodules

 Note that these modules aren't keyed, there is a little silkscreen indicator on the board for which one goes in which spot.

+Both are glued down on my board, I can't easily remove them to determine their capabilities.

 * 24V -> 12V
 * Unknown safe amps